CAT-Technologies/GrocerEase/README.md

 Thank you for your interest in our project.
 We strongly encourage reading the contribution guidelines before you be begin.
 The contribution guidelines for the repository can be found [here](https://github.com/RTEP-Project-Team/GrocerEase/blob/devel/Contribution_Guidelines.md).

 ## [Credits](#GrocerEase)

+We take this opportunity to express our gratitude and sincere appreciation to **Prof. Dr. Bernd Porr** and **Prof. Nicolas Bailey** for their constant support, and conscientious guidance throughtout the project.
+We would also like to thank **Mr. Tom O'Hara** for providing the appratus and guidance.

 `GrocerEase` is maintained by the team at C.A.T technologies.
 Contributors include: